nguyenchithien/CS211-Discrete-Structures-II/Projects/Chapter 6 Project.md

 For this project, you will write a progrma that will help you calculate **Expected Values**, using the formula from Chapter 6.4.

+You can use any programming language for this project.

+### Turn in

+Turn in your source file(s) and a screenshot of your program running to Canvas.

 ## Formula

 Given some trial run many times, with *X* receiving a random value from the set